jksdua/nigah/README.md

 It does not mock or stub event listeners, instead it overrides the emit method to stash important data required for assertions and then lets the program execution continue as is.

+__New:__ Watchers and emitters are synced.
+Watcher is now an [eventemitter2](https://www.npmjs.com/package/eventemitter2) instance.
+Events trigger on one also triggers them on the other.

 Installation
 ------------